 CSSD is not yet widespread internationally.
 Nevertheless, for example the Netherlands are outsourcing the reprocessing far more than Germany.
-However, this only works with well organised and automated logistics.
+However, this only works with well organised and automated logistics. endoNEWS: What trends do you see coming up in endoscopic reprocessing?

 UB: Many workshops dealt with topics such as hygiene, possibilities to improve cleaning performance including brushes, rinsing and suction systems and the centralisation of reprocessing.
 Also, microbiological assays have been addressed.
 In one-on-one discussions, I heard a lot of questions about this: How should we incubate?
 How do we have to conduct sample taking?
-And how often do we have to run microbiological assays?

-endoNEWS: There are big differences between countries when it comes to microbiological inspections.
+And how often do we have to run microbiological assays? endoNEWS: There are big differences between countries when it comes to microbiological inspections.
 Do you expect that there will be a European standard?
 UB: We have an ESGE-ESGENA guideline about microbiological inspections from 2007.
 This guideline will be updated in 2020.
-This is urgently needed for a harmonisation of sample taking, duration and use of media.

-endoNEWS: When can we expect completion?

-UB: All in all, we will certainly need a year to publish the update.
+This is urgently needed for a harmonisation of sample taking, duration and use of media. endoNEWS: When can we expect comple- UB: All in all, we will certainly need a year to publish the update.